NettyKayak/MobileCompProject1/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Cliff Notes:

-ass6 process will fork at random times (between 1 and 500 milliseconds of your logical clock)
+worker process will fork at random times (between 1 and 500 milliseconds of your logical clock)
 Max of 18 user processes in the system

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~